jai-sandhu/jai-sandhu.github.io/index.md

 ## Work experience:

 ### Projects
-* worked on social media app (University project).
+* Worked on social media app (University project).
   Used Java through Android Studio, included SQL and user interface creation
 * Made a food selection app for university (University project).
   Made through HTML, Mainly handled user interface and content provided on display.
-* created website for trucking company.
+* Created website for trucking company.
   Initially made through Wix, but then went into HTML and made it more personable and useful.

 ### Jobs
 * High-school basketball referee
 * Gas station clerk
 * Home Depot associate
-* some website creation through Wix and then used HTML for unique changes
+* Some website creation through Wix and then used HTML for unique changes

 ## Activities and Interests:

 * Video games
 * Basketball
-* food
+* Food